|

 to see the life force in the stone that determines the direction

-stone.
+the stone.
 In my mind I see stone eagles suspended in air despite

 the laws of physics."